Guerrekt/git-peer-class/README.md

 # git-peer-class
-**A training repository for a git peer class at 42.** dsy@student.42.fr
+**A training repository for a git peer class at 42.**

+dsy@student.42.fr

-This repository is will be testing grounds for participants of the git-peer-class, here we will learn about the **basics of version control**, **branching strategies**, and **contributing** to other repositories.
+This repository is will be testing grounds for participants of the git-peer-class, here we will learn about the basics of version control, branching strategies, and contributing to other repositories.

 Difficulty : Beginner